Datavault-UK/automate-dv-docs/docs/changelog/index.md

 ### Databricks

-- Numerous optimisations on join conditions for Databricks, for the follow table macros:
+- Numerous optimisations on join conditions for Databricks, for the following table macros:
   - `hub()`
   - `sat()`
   - `link()`